 Configurations of Dynamic Function eXchange designs are complete designs in and of themselves.
-All standard simulation, timing analysis, and verification techniques are supported for DFX designs.
+All standard simulation, timing analysis, and verification techniques are supported for DFX designs, though simulation is not currently supported within the Vivado project environment.
 Partial reconfiguration itself cannot be simulated.
 Specifically, the delivery of a partial bitstream to a configuration port like the ICAP to see the resulting change (including intermediate states) in an RP.